The longest chapter in the New Testament is Luke 1, with 80 verses.

 He foretells the role of John as a prophet and herald of the coming Messiah.

-Now let’s take a look at some of the key themes in Luke, the longest chapter in the New Testament.
+Now let’s take a look at some of the key themes within the chapter.

 Divine Intervention: Throughout Luke 1, we see how God intervenes in the lives of Zechariah, Elizabeth, and Mary, demonstrating His power and plan.